lila-smith/snake-game-reinforcement-learning/docs/index.md

 * Moving toward apple (small positive)
 * Moving away from apple (small negative)

-You may at first think that it is unnecessary to reward the snake for moving toward the apple, but that is the thought of someone who has not watched their snake move about board for 10 minutes during game 100 at length one—never dying—but also never touching the apple.
+You may, at first, think that it is unnecessary to reward the snake for moving toward the apple, but that is the thought of someone who has not watched their snake move about board for 10 minutes during game 100 at length one—never dying—but also never touching the apple.
 It will, of course, repeat this snail pace at length two and onward after it finally accidentally bumps into an apple, don't worry.

 So how does the snake store its history of rewards to learn from them?